 Historical Perspectives

-• Make a book detailing the causes, events, people, battles, and results of the American Revolution
+• Read and analyze the causes, events, people, battles, and results of the American Revolution

 • In Language Arts, read a historical fiction novel about the American Revolution